 2. Arrows

-Arrows is an onboarding platform that connects directly to Hubspot, making it easy to incorporate your customer onboarding process with the rest of the customer journey.
+Arrows is an onboarding solution built directly into HubSpot, making it easy to incorporate your customer onboarding process with the rest of the customer journey.
 Use forms, embedded actions, due dates, and more to keep your customers on track.

-But Arrows’ capabilities don’t extend far beyond simple onboarding.
+But Arrows’ capabilities don’t extend far beyond simple onboarding flows.
 If you want to share resources, schedule meetings, or showcase other types of content, you’ll need a second tool.
-Plus, if you’re not a Hubspot user, it can’t offer much value.
+And if you’re not already a HubSpot user, Arrows isn’t for you.

 3. RocketLane

 RocketLane is a collaborative customer onboarding platform that provides visibility across projects and customers.
-You can create templates, connect with teams and customers, and improve the customer onboarding process in one place.
+You can create templates, connect with teams and customers, and improve the client onboarding process in one place.

 RocketLane functions similarly to an internal project management tool.
 It offers all the bells and whistles like activity tracking and analytics, but requires more organization, planning, and oversight from your team.